Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - INCLUDE Offer Page Visits Custom Audience ➜ EXCLUDE Thank you page visits

-In this scenario, you’ll reach people who have visited your offer page in the past 7 days but didn’t purchase your product or service.
+In this scenario, you’ll reach people who have visited your offer page in the past seven days but didn’t purchase your product or service.

 P.S.
 I’d sure love to hear what you think about this post!
-Just drop a line in the comment section below and share your thoughts or questions.
+Drop a line in the comment section below and share your thoughts or questions.